Aroniez/hackerrank-kotlin-solutions/README.md

 Challenges solved in this repo are found in [Hackerrank](https://www.hackerrank.com)

 ## Checklist
 Here is the list of challenges to solve.
-Solved are marked.
+Solved challenges are checked.

 - [ ] Algorithms
   - [ ] Plus Minus